Influenza and Heart Attack

 The research shows that extending vaccination each year has the potential to prevent:

 “More Australians need to be encouraged to be vaccinated against influenza.
-The current rates of flu vaccination in high-risk groups under age 65 sits at just 30% which needs to change.
+The current rates of flu vaccination in high-risk groups under age 65 sits at just 30%.
+This needs to change.
 Flu vaccinations should become a critical step in the management of cardiovascular disease and the prevention of heart attacks.”

 Dr Rod Pearce, Adelaide GP and Chairman of the Immunisation Coalition